sivanishanthar/Password-Generator/README.md

 # Installation

 You don't need to install anything.
-You can open any browser on your computer.
+You can open this in any browser on your computer.

 # Usage

-This web application is use for to genrate password
+This web application is used for to genrate password

 # Link to deployed application